rajustin/ITM352_Fall2019_repo/README.md

-# hello-world

-Hi everyone!

-My names Justin, and I like sushi!
+# Repo for ITM352 Fall 2019 labs and assignments
+Put all my 352 things here